diffpy/diffpy.pdfgui/README.rst

 which may require the use of ``sudo`` for write privileges.
-If administrator (root) access is not available, see the output from ``python setup.py install --help`` for options to install as a regular user to user-owned locations.
-Note that installation to a non-standard directories you may require adjustments to the PATH and PYTHONPATH environment variables.
+If administrator (root) access is not available, see the output from ``python setup.py install --help`` for options to install as a regular user to user-writable locations.
+Note that installation to non-standard directories may require adjustments to the PATH and PYTHONPATH environment variables.
 The installation integrity can be verified by changing to the HOME directory and running ::